วัดพระธาตุดอยสุเทพ-Wat Pra Doi Suthep (phonetic spelling)

 Pretty fun.
 Then, it was time to walk around the tower three times reverently for good things to happen in life.
 I joined the focused line of people all hands in prayer and went around three times.
 We prayed to a few of the Buddhas around the temple one of which was carved out of a single piece of teak.
 In one of the temple rooms, a monk made a blessing for me which was consecrated by a red string he tied around my wrist which I am to wear for three days.
 By this time I was feeling pretty good.
 18:00 was rolling around which meant that one of the temple rooms had about five monks chanting for an hour inside.
 Beautiful to watch and feel the energy of sound.
 By the time we headed to the look out point where you could see the whole city of Chiang Mai and beyond, I was feeling awesome!
 Cannot pin point what was going on but I suppose that’s probably the point.

 My visit to this temple made me think that I should definitely spend more time here so that I can explore the city a bit more without the obligation to be in massage class during each day.
-More on the massage classes later.
+The people are generally awesome, extremely helpful and welcoming.
+The food scene is wonderfully varied with many vegetarian and vegan options just tucked away.